-Scheme after Owe n-Comparison of the two arches:-
+Scheme after Owen-Comparison of the two arches:-

-Pleurapophysis (Supra-scapula sub-cubical bone.

-Supra-scapula Infra-scapula ilium.
+Pleurapophysis { Supra-scapula sub-cubical bone.
+Infra-scapula ilium.

-Hæmapophyses (Coracoid ischium.
+Hæmapophyses { Coracoid ischium.
 Clavicle pubis.

-Hæmal spine (Epi-sternum.
-State of the later of

-End o of abdominal sternum
+Hæmal spine { Epi-sternum.
+End of abdominal sternum.

 The ilium then regarded, not as coalesced ribs of several vertebræ, but as distal portion of pleurapophysis of 1st sacral vertebra extended backwards.
 The first caudal vertebra has a strong process projecting towards ilium.